 Think about this.
 Like Yahveh Elohim, His created human beings (Adam and Eve, father and mother of you and I) have rulership and socialization characteristics.
 Audit of the Universe chapters 12 and 13 develop these subjects.
 Remember, God created humankind in His image.
 As Yahveh rules and socializes on His level, so we humans rule and socialize on our human level.
 Additionally, we will see, in Genesis 2, rulership and socialization between Yahveh and the first male and female.
 As you can envision, human rule and socialization are genuinely unique to humans.

 1. Yahveh’s Rulership over His Creation

 Two significant changes take place in the management of planet Earth before and after the arrival of humankind.

 1. Animals are vegetarian.

 In Genesis 1:30, we read, to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat.

 The animals, when created on Day 6, ate greenery.
 Today we know this is not the case.
 Animals kill and eat their prey.
 Animals can and do kill human beings, and the opposite is also the case.
 Killing animals and eating their meat is neither required nor prohibited.
-It is a free will decision.
-With regard to animal behavior, humans have no say in what animals do in the wild, amongst themselves.
+It is a free-will decision.
+Concerning animal behavior, humans have no say in what animals do in the wild, amongst themselves.